 This page is updated whenever there is a notable new legal request.
-It was last updated on February 2nd, 2019.
+This post was last updated on May 29, 2020.

 To be counted here as a legal request for information, the request must come through official channels foreign or domestic (either a court order, directly from a government entity, or from legal/security departments of corporations).
 The only legally binding requests are ones from the Swiss courts that we are legally obligated to comply with.
 Under Swiss data protection regulations, we cannot legally comply with foreign requests that are not supported by a Swiss court order.